wulinszu/wulinszu.github.io/README.md

     Constraint optimization

 ### Education
-###### Received the B.Sc. in information management and information system
+#### I received the B.Sc. in information management and information system
-from Hubei University of Technology, Hubei, China, in 2017
-    Received the M.Sc. in computer science and technology from Shenzhen University, Shenzhen, China, in 2020
+from Hubei University of Technology, Hubei, China, in 2017,and then, received the M.Sc. in computer science and technology from Shenzhen University, Shenzhen, China, in 2020

 ### Journal Paper